László Kubala

 Kubala was noted for his quick and skilful dribbling, composed and powerful finishing, and accuracy from free kicks.
-During the 1950s, he was a leading member of the successful Barcelona team, scoring 280 goals in 345 appearances.
+During the 1950s, he was a leading member of the successful Barcelona team, scoring 280 goals in 345 appearances (including unofficial goals).
 During the club's 1999 centenary celebrations, a fan's poll declared Kubala the best player ever to play for the Spanish club.
-After retiring as a player, he had two spells as coach of Barcelona and also coached both Spain's senior national team and Olympic team.
+After retiring as a player, he had two spells as coach of Barcelona and also coached both Spain's senior national team and Spain national under-21 football team.

 Early life and career

 Childhood and youth

 Kubala was born in Budapest, as were his parents, who came from mixed backgrounds.
-His mother, Anna Stecz, a factory worker, had Polish, Slovak and Hungarian roots, while his father, Pál Kubala Kurjas, a bricklayer, belonged to the Slovak minority of Hungary.
+His mother, Anna Stecz, a factory worker, had Polish and Slovak roots, while his father, Pál Kubala Kurjas, a bricklayer, was Slovak.
 Kubala described himself as a "cosmopolitan".
 He began his career as a junior player with Ganz TE, a factory team that played in the Hungarian third division.
 At the age of 11, he was playing in teams with other players who were three to five years older.
-At the age of 18, he signed for Ferencvárosi TC where he was a teammate of Sándor Kocsis.
-In 1946, Kubala moved to Czechoslovakia, allegedly to avoid military service, and joined ŠK Slovan Bratislava.
+At the age of 18, he signed for Ferencvárosi where he was a teammate of Sándor Kocsis.
+In 1946, Kubala moved to Czechoslovakia, allegedly to avoid military service, and joined Slovan Bratislava.
 In 1947, he married Anna Viola Daučíkova, the sister of the Czechoslovakian national coach, Ferdinand Daučík.
-In 1948, Kubala returned to Hungary, again to allegedly avoid military service, and joined Vasas SC.
+In 1948, Kubala returned to Hungary, again to allegedly avoid military service, and joined Vasas.